Philiprime97/devopshift-welcome/Project-1/README.md

-# AWS EC2 Deploy Project
+# AWS EC2 and ALB Deploy Project
-This project was built as a school exercise.
+This project was built as a training exercise.
 The goal is to deploy a single EC2 instance and an Application Load Balancer (ALB) on AWS using **Terraform** and **Python**.

 # What the Project Does
 - Prompts the user for input:
   - AMI type (Ubuntu or Amazon Linux)
   - EC2 instance type